A Python Interface to Asterisk

 Source Code Repository Access

-The current versions are kept in a Subversion repository on Sourceforge.
+The current versions are kept in a GIT repository on Github.
 You can check out the trunk with:

-which contains unreleased changes after 0.2 (which have been merged into trunk after changing how manager commands to asterisk are parsed).
+There is a monotone-after-0.2 branch which contains unreleased changes after 0.2 which were committed to the monotone repository after the Release of Version 0.2 (which have been merged into trunk after changing how manager commands to asterisk are parsed).

-For versions prior to the 0.2 release when Matthew Nicholson was maintaining pyst, the changes are kept in a monotone repository (monotone is a free distributed version control system).
-Please contact Matthew via Sourceforge if you’re interested in intermediate versions.
+For versions prior to the 0.2 release when Matthew Nicholson was maintaining pyst, the changes were kept in a monotone repository (monotone is a free distributed version control system).
+This repository has also been incorporated into the GIT repository.

-prior to that the sources are in the CVS repository on sourceforge.
+prior to that the sources are in the CVS repository on sourceforge which has also been incorporated into the GIT repository.

 Version 0.6: Minor feature enhancements